Artist: Asian Dub Foundation

 Kicking up a fuss because it could happen to us …

 Free Satpal Ram is for me the very definition of a classic protest song.
 Its message is crystal clear and the song is robust, catchy and energising.
 It’s impossible to hear it and ignore its plea.
 (Whereas, for instance, David Cameron was able to listen to Eton Rifles and miss the point, or ignore it, entirely.)
 Whether or not Free Nelson Mandela – a comparably effective union of medium and message – led directly to the freeing of Nelson Mandela is immaterial, and an irrelevant test of the song.
-You cannot always measure the crackling of social synapses.
-But Free Satpal Ram was ingrained into the campaign of the same name, and, it being a local issue with national implications, there’s an argument that ADF actually freed Satpal Ram.
+You cannot always measure and gauge the crackling of social synapses.
+But Free Satpal Ram was ingrained into the campaign of the same name, and, it being a local issue with national, geopolitical or even existential implications, there’s an argument that ADF actually freed Satpal Ram.

 Crown prosecution, totting up the score